Data storage and ingress in Azure Time Series Insights Preview

-Time Series Insights Preview provides performant queries that are based on these two properties.
+The Time Series Insights Preview provides performant queries that are based on these two properties.
 These two properties also provide the most effective method for delivering Time Series Insights data quickly.

 It's important to select an appropriate Time Series ID, because it's an immutable property.
 For more information, see Choose Time Series IDs.

-Your Azure storage account
+Your Storage account